JustalK/LABORATORY-REACT-16/README.md

 - **Experience1**: Profile a re-render on a component
 - **Experience2**: Saving render on a component using memo
+- **Experience3**: Saving render on a component re-rendering with useEffect using memo

 ## Documentation
 #### Code documentation